NicolasFlandrois/French-Republican-Calendar/README.md

 At launch the current Gregorian and Frenc Republican Dates will be given Automatically.

 From Menu options, you can either:
 - Convert a Gregorian Date into a French Republican date.
-(Following the instructions to input the Gregorian Date.)
+(Following the instructions to input the Gregorian Date.).
 - Translate a French Republican Date into a Gregorian date.
-(Following the instructions to input the French Rep. Date.)
+(Following the instructions to input the French Rep. Date.).
 - Compute Today's Gregorian Date.
 In the enventuality you used other options, then came back to main menu, and needed once again today's French Rep. Date.
+- What is The French Republican Calendar (Wikipage summary).
-- Go to Main menu (Basically will display the same present menu, without the Auto Todays' French Rep. Date on top.)
+- Go to Main menu (Basically will display the same present menu, without the Auto Todays' French Rep. Date on top.).
-- Quit the program
+- Quit the program.